Growing up in Malaysia, I remember Chicken Chop being on the menu on all “Western Food” hawker food carts. It was one of my favorite “Western” dishes.

 Right before you’re ready to cook the chicken, prepare the sauce.
 Oh my gosh, this sauce is so yummy…

 Melt 2 tablespoons of butter in a small saucepan over medium-low heat.
-Add one small onion (cut into rings).
+Add one small onion (cut into rings) and 1/4 cup sliced mushrooms.
 Saute for about 2 minutes or until the onions are soft and translucent.

 Then, add 4 tablespoons of ketchup, 1 teaspoon of chicken bouillon powder, 2 tablespoons of water, 1 tablespoon of brown sugar, and finally, 1 teaspoon of corn starch mixed with another 2 tablespoons of water.
 Bring it to a boil and stir constantly until the sauce thickens up a bit.
 This will only take a few seconds so don’t walk away from the stove.
 Set the sauce aside when ready.